simonlau892/react-conditional-form-validations/README.md

 **type [string]:** A string equal to `form`.
 **rule [function]:**  The name of the form validator function.
 **fields [Array]:** An array of input field names that are part of the form validation.
-**runConditions [Array]** *optional* **:** An array of objects, with each object detailing a state of an input element.
-The form validation is only executed if all states are met.
-The state of an input is defined by its attribute values.
-Attributes supported are name, value, id, checked and type.
+**runConditions [Array]** *optional* **:** An array of objects, with each object representing a condition that needs to be met before the validation is executed.
+Each condition consists of an `attr` property.
+The `attr` property is an object that details the attributes values of one input element.
+Attribute tags that are currently supported are `name`, `value`, `id`, `checked` and `type`.
 More attributes can be added on request.
 An attribute value can either be a single value or an array of values.
+In addition to the attributes, there is an option to add a `runPolarity` object for each condition. `runPolarity` is an object that can reverse the polarity of the check for each attribute value.
+See [Demo](#demo).
-If runConditions is omitted, then the validation will run every time.
+If runConditions is omitted, then the validation rule will run every time.
-**runMethod [Array]** *optional* **:** If an attribute value in the runCondition is an array, then there is an option to reverse the polarity of the check.
-The length of runMethod should match the length of runConditions. `1` is set if the polarity is to remain, `-1` if the polarity should be reverse. `0` is given if the state has no array values.
-If you wish to change the polarity of a single value, then create a one element array.
 **formMessage[string]** *optional* **:** Is an identifier to set a custom form message.
 This identifier is used in the message object.
-If this is omitted the form message is the list of errors messages from fields that are affected by the validation.
-If formMessage is set to `false` then no form message will be displayed.
+If this is omitted then the form message is the list of errors messages for each input field that are affected by this validation rule.
+If formMessage is set to `false` then no form message will be displayed for this validation rule.
+**fieldMessage[string]** *optional* **:** If fieldMessage is set to `false` then no field message will be displayed for each input for this validation rule.

 Example:
-The following is the form validations for an address form.
-The address form contains five fields with the following names 'country', 'address', 'suburb', 'state', 'postcode'.
-The address fields needs to be validated if the user 'checks' the *post to address* checkbox.
-If it is checked then all values except the postcode needs to be filled.
-This validation check is represented in the first object of the array.
-If the country is either Australia, New Zealand, US or Canada then the postcode needs to be filled in too.
-This validation check is represented in the second object of the array.

-The validation rule `notEmpty` is used in both cases.
-The run condition in both cases first check if the checkbox with id equal to 'postToAddress' has been checked.
-If this is pass then in the first case the library checks if the input with name 'country' is **not** equal to either Australia, New Zealand, US or Canada.
-In the second case it check if it does equal to these countries.
-The polarity is reverse in the first case because the run method is set to `-1`.

-The second case, has a custom form message set, so a unique message  is displayed.
-This message is set in the message object (see next section).
-The form message of the first case will display the error message of each of the the affected input fields.

 ~~~~
 validations =
 [
   { type: 'form',
-    'rule': notEmpty,
-    'fields': ['country', 'address', 'suburb', 'state'],
+    rule: formValidators.notEmpty,
+    fields: ['address1', 'city', 'country', 'postcode'],
-    'runConditions': [
+    runConditions: [
-    {id: 'postToAddress', checked: true, type: 'checkbox'},
+      {attr: {id: 'addressCheckbox', checked: true, type: 'checkbox'}},
-    {name: 'country', value: ['AU', 'NZ', 'US', 'CA']}
+      {attr: {name: 'country', value: ['AU', 'NZ', 'US', 'CA']}, runPolarity: {value: -1}}
     ],
-    runMethod: [0, -1]
   },
-  { type: 'form',
-    'rule': notEmpty,
-    'fields': ['country', 'address', 'suburb', 'state', 'postcode'],
-    'runConditions': [
-    {id: 'postToAddress', checked: true, type: 'checkbox'},
-    {name: 'country', value: ['AU', 'NZ', 'US', 'CA']}
-    ],
-    runMethod: [0, 1]
-    formMessage: 'postcodeMessage'
-  }
  ]
 ~~~~

 ## <a id="messages"></a> Error Messages
 The library accepts a message object.
 Each input name has a set of error messages corresponding to the rule type.
 If the rule type is not found then it will display the default message.
-The following is an example of a message object for the validation rules given in the previous section. 'postcodeMessage' is a custom message as explained in the previous section.
+The following is an example of a message object.
+See [Demo](#demo) to see how the message object relates

 ~~~~
 messages = {